The CEO has responsibility for the day-to-day management of the CEFC, assisted by the Executive and its committees:

-The CEFC offers flexible work arrangements to all employees, as well as paid parental leave and purchased leave, reflecting the diverse needs and preferences of our people.
+The CEFC offers a workplace underpinned by agile work practices, as well as a range of leave types and benefits.
 CEFC employees receive a total compensation package of fixed and variable remuneration.
 Remuneration is reviewed annually, referenced against market data from the Financial Industry Remuneration Group.

 The Chief Executive Officer is appointed by the Board, in consultation with the responsible Ministers.
 The CEO is a statutory officer, with the Executive and staff employed under terms and conditions determined by the Board.

-The CEFC has staff in Brisbane, Canberra, Melbourne, Perth and Sydney.
-Key organisational activities include investment origination, transaction execution, portfolio and asset management, support for early-stage innovative technologies and financing projects, with the support of corporate functions across legal, finance, IT, compliance and risk management, marketing and communications, investment research, stakeholder relations, people and culture, and administration.
+CEFC employees are located in Brisbane, Canberra, Melbourne, Perth and Sydney.
+Key organisational activities include investment origination, transaction execution, portfolio and asset management, support for early-stage innovative technologies and financing projects.
+Investment and portfolio management related activities are complemented by the support of expert functions across legal, finance, IT, compliance, credit and risk management, marketing and communications, research, government and stakeholder relations, people and culture, and administration.

 The CEFC holds 100 per cent of the issued share capital in two subsidiaries: CEFC Investments Pty Limited (ACN 616 070 430) and Clean Energy Investment Management Pty Limited (ACN 628 443 854).

-During the 2020–21 year, we strengthened areas of the organisation, to capture new market opportunities and manage our evolving investment portfolio.
+During the 2021–22 year, we continued to build capabilities to capture new market opportunities and manage our evolving investment portfolio.
 Key developments included:

-- Creation of an Impact Capital team to develop opportunities to expand capital availability to companies in the post–venture capital/pre-initial public offering stage of their development
+- Expansion of our Impact Capital team with additional resourcing and expertise to help expand capital availability to companies in the post-venture capital/pre-initial public offering stage of their development

-- Additional investments in data analytics and reporting, information technology and digital collaboration tools
+- Made additional investments in data analytics and reporting, information technology, workflow automation and digital collaboration tools to enhance operational performance

 Adapting to the pandemic